-Cairns has one of the most fabulous Lagoon pools I’ve ever seen, and it’s free.
+Cairns has one of the most amazing Lagoon pools I’ve ever seen, and it’s free.
 There is also a small waterpark in Cairns, see this post on places to get wet in the area.

 Stinger season is just one of the costs of living in the tropics, sharing our lives with deadly but fascinating creatures, crocodiles, snakes and spiders.
 We don’t mind, it’s always beautiful here in Port Douglas and the wildlife and scenery are stunning, all year round.